amandewatnitrr/pytest-tutorial/README.md

 - This is going to be a great learning experience overall, so get ready, to start your hands on with testing using Pytest in Python.<br/><br/>
 - It would be reall great if the learners have a decent experience, working around with python, would be really helpful.

+- You can find all the lesson files in `./pytest-automation/pythonProject/`.
+- Have a great learning experience.